 Taking Time Away from the College

 There are a variety of reasons that a student may leave ESF, either for a short time or permanently.
-Students who are exploring this option or have decided to withdraw must first meet with a staff member from the Office of the Dean for Student Affairs to learn more about the process.
+Students who are exploring this option or have decided to withdraw must first meet with a staff member from the Office of the Dean of Students to learn more about the process.

 NOTE: Not registering for classes will not officially withdraw a student from the College.